pyrogram/pyrogram/docs/source/start/invoking.rst

         app = Client("my_account")

 #.
-Async methods can't be executed at the top level, because they must be inside an async context.
+Async methods must be invoked within an async context.
     Here we define an async function and put our code inside.
 Also notice the ``await`` keyword in front of the method call; this is required for all asynchronous methods.